-Bump up your leafy green veg’s nutritional profile even more by stirring a teaspoon of turmeric powder into the dish of steaming hot greens just before serving.
+Bump up your leafy green veg’s nutritional profile that bit more by stirring a teaspoon of turmeric powder into a dish of steaming hot greens just before serving.

 Handpicked content: Carrot, ginger and turmeric soup

 Turn your white rice golden by adding turmeric powder.
-Sprinkle it over your cooked rice before serving or you can add turmeric to the cooking water as your rice is simmering.
+Sprinkle some turmeric over your cooked rice before serving or you can add it to the cooking water as your rice is simmering instead.

 This delicious snack is full of fibre, which means it can keep you feeling fuller for longer.
-Eat it on its own or mash it with salt and black pepper and enjoy on it crackers.
+Eat it on its own or mash it together with some salt and black pepper and enjoy it on some crackers.

 Walnuts are already a healthy brain food that taste great when covered in turmeric.

 Mix a splash of olive oil in a bowl with a hearty shake of turmeric, sea salt and black pepper, and then stir in a few handfuls of raw walnuts, coating well.

 Spread them on a baking sheet and bake at 350°F for 5 to 10 minutes, stirring occasionally.
 Take them out of the oven once they’re lightly toasted.3